WoodenMaiden/RelfinderReformedAPI/README.md

   }
 }
 ```

+> [!NOTE]
-> 📓 In ES queries, label get double the score of uri.
+> In ES queries, label get double the score of uri.
 This is to make sure that if a label is present in the database, it will be returned first.